bioinformatics-centre/kaiju/README.md

 cd kaiju/src
 make
 ```
-This will create the executable files `mkfmi`, `mkbwt`, `kaiju`, `kaijux`, `kaijup`, `mergeOutputs`, `kaijuReport`,
-`kaiju2krona`, and `makeDB.sh` in the `kaiju/bin` directory.
+Afterwards, Kaiju's executable files will located in the `kaiju/bin` directory.
-You can add this directory to your shell's PATH variable or copy the files to a directory in your PATH.
+You can add this directory to your shell's `$PATH` variable or copy the files to a directory in your PATH.

 ##Creating the reference database and index

 Before classification of reads, Kaiju's database index needs to be built from
 the reference protein database.
 You can either create a local index based on
-the currently available genomes from NCBI, or download the index currently used
+the currently available data from GenBank, or download the current index used
 by the [Kaiju web server](http://kaiju.binf.ku.dk/).

 For creating a local index, the program `makeDB.sh` in the `bin/` directory
 will download the complete genome and taxonomy files from the NCBI FTP server,
 convert them to the protein database and construct Kaiju's index (the
-Borrows-Wheeler-transform and the FM-index) in one go.
+Burrows-Wheeler-transform and the FM-index) in one go.

 It is recommended to create a new folder for the download and run the program from there, e.g.:
 ```